shahla4539/Kickstarter-analysis_1/README.md

 ## Statistical Computations
 Statistics provide an unbiased view of the data and make conclusions based on the calculations and the real facts.
 To Help Louise deepen her analysis I started with filtering the Kickstarter data.
 I will Kickstarter campaigns for plays in the U.S. and compare the statistics for the campaigns that succeeded versus those that failed.

-### Successful US Kickstarters
-Filter on subcategory for "plays."
-Filter on country for "US"
-Filter on outcome for "successful."
-I create this filtered Kickstarter data and saved it in the new sheet which I named **Successful US Kickstarters**.

-### Failed US Kickstarters
-Filter on subcategory for "plays."
-Filter on country for "US"
-Filter on outcome for "failed."
-Similarly, I saved this data in the new sheet and named it **Failed US Kickstarters**.

 ### Descriptive Statistics

-I added another sheet **Descriptive Statistics** to show the calculation by using the data from the two new sheets Successful US Kickstarters and Failed US Kickstarters.I calculated Central Tendency that includes **Mean, Median, and Mode**, and comapred the Mean and median for each dataset's (the failed and successful "US" campaigns) goal and pledged columns.
+I added another sheet named **Descriptive Statistics** to show the calculation by using the data from the **Kickstarters**.I calculated Central Tendency that includes **Mean, Median, and Mode**, and comapred the Mean and Median by filtering data so that i can obtain the Successful US Kickstarters data  and Failed US KIckstarters data.
 To help Louise for further analysis I measure the spread of the dataset that includes **range, variance, standard deviation, and quartiles**.
-These calculations helped Louise in realizing that she is asking for more than twice the average successful Kickstarter goal, which isn't great news for her campaign.
+These calculations helped Louise in determining  that she is asking for more than twice the average successful Kickstarter goal, which is not in favor of her campaign.

 ## Outcomes Based On Goal
 Lastly, I organized a data to give Louise information on outcomes based on the Goal.
 For that I **Rearranged** the **Goal** by giving a range of $5000 in each row, and based on that I utilized **COUNTIFS** formula to pull the the data of Number Successful, Number Failed and Number Cancelled.
 I added a column for **Total Project** and also added **Percentages** of Number Successful, Number Failed and Number Canceled accordingly.
 I also create a line chart to visualize the relationship between the goal-amount ranges and the percentage of successful, failed, or canceled projects.